IoT-gamer/pico_miflora_datalogger/README.md

 ## Wiring

+Use `hw_config.c` to configure the pins for your SD card module.
-This is critical!
-The Pico W's onboard CYW43 wireless chip uses `spi0`.
-To avoid conflicts, this project is configured to use `spi1` for the SD card .
+The default setting is configured to use `spi1` for the SD card .

 Connect your SD card reader to the following `spi1` pins: